January 24, 2017

 2. Mix Scheduling (demand pull and master scheduling) mechanics to respond to detailed customer needs in the short term in a cost effective and responsive way.

-!!
-If the first is done poorly, the second has no chance !!
+Keep in mind; if the first is done poorly, the second has no chance!

-To accomplish Volumetric Planning, some have blured the boundary between it and Mix Scheduling, extending Mix methods long into the future.
+To accomplish Volumetric Planning, some have blurred the boundary between it and Mix Scheduling, extending Mix methods long into the future.
 In previous writings we have referred to this as being in the Suicide Quadrant.
-2 Not a fun place to be.
+Not a fun place to be.

 On the other hand, making S&OP work is NOT an exercise in complexity, nor detail, but rather one of simplicity.
 That does not mean, however, that it is easy because it involves strong conformance to the principles that make it work.
-Below is a complete list of all ten principles.
-I’ve highlighting the five we will focus on in this Webinar: 1, 2, 4, 8, & 10.
+More on these principles below.

 S&OP Principles